-Is there any cost involved on repairs at the Repair Café?
+Is there any cost involved on repairs at Repair Clark County events?

 The repair work is carried out by volunteers and repairs are free of charge for attendees.
 In some cases, a repair may require parts or tools not available at the event, so fixers may offer unbiased advice on next steps for your repair needs.

 Will it be safe to make these repairs?

 All fixers are knowledgeable with regard to the safe use of the tools available.
 The first step in tackling a repair job will be to discuss the safe use of tools and handling of the item to be repaired.
 Electrical safety will be explained when disassembling items that use electricity.
 To protect all parties involved, all participants are required to sign a liability release form when they check in at each Repair Clark County event.